 UBC Library e-resources (e-journals, e-books, databases, etc.) are available from any location with internet access.
-You will need to sign in once per session using your Campus-Wide Login (CWL) or UBCcard barcode/PIN.
+You will need to sign in once per session using your Campus-Wide Login (CWL).
 More information about connecting from off-campus is here.

 In general, it's a good policy to connect to resources (even free resources like PubMed and Google Scholar) through the UBC Library website (rather than going direct to the resource), as this will allow you to sign in and access full text.
 Please reach out for help if you are experiencing any difficulties in accessing library resources from home.

-If you are an IMP, NMP or SMP student, you will enjoy full library services at your local university library (and continued access to UBC Library e-resources), as well as support from a MD program librarian.
+If you are an IMP, NMP or SMP student, you will enjoy full library services at your local university library (in addition to access to UBC Library e-resources), as well as support from a MD program librarian or staff member.
 All medical program books will be available at these libraries for borrowing.

 UBC's Copyright Office offers a variety of services to assist all members of the university community in properly applying copyright requirements.
 Copyright Office staff are available to answer questions that are not covered in their documentation, and workshops are also offered.